-Name An arbitrary string that can be used to name the RGB panel Universe The universe where the RGB Panel is going to start.
-If the panel requires a number of channels that don't fit in a single universe, it will span across multiple universes, starting from the one selected with this option.
-Address The DMX start address where the RGB Panel has to be mapped
+Nama An arbitrary string that can be used to name the RGB panel Name Universe The universe where the RGB Panel is going to start.
+If the panel requires a number of channels that don't fit in a single universe, it will span across multiple universes, starting from Address the one selected with this option.
+The DMX start address where the RGB Panel has to be Audiess mapped Allow cross-universe address ing This experimental feature allows particularly large fixtures to be contiguous across universes.
+Even heads will be split if necessary Components A ready made selection of color components such as RGB, BGR, RGBW, etc 16bit For each color component, add also the fine channel Size Columns The RGB Panel number of columns (or the number of pixels Davis per row) Rows The RGB Panel number of rows (or the number of pixels per column) Physical Width The physical width in millimeters of the RGB Panel Height The physical height in millimeters of the RGB Panel Orientation

-Physical